Top Gear controversies: United States

+Malaysia

+Minister Abdul Raman Suliman criticised Clarkson for his commentary on the Perodua Kelisa, who said it was "made in a jungle clearing by someone who went to work on an ox", as well as more negative reception off the show.

 Germany

 During the first episode of series seven, a news segment featuring BMW's Mini concept from the Tokyo Motor Show showcased a car that Hammond quoted as supposedly being "quintessentially British", the only added feature being an integrated tea set.
 Clarkson responded by mocking the car and saying that they should retaliate by building a car that was "quintessentially German".
-He suggested adding trafficators that displayed Nazi salutes, "a sat-nav that only goes to Poland", and "ein fanbelt that will last a thousand years", a reference to Adolf Hitler's propaganda slogan of "the thousand-year Reich".
+He suggested adding trafficators that displayed Nazi salutes, "a sat-nav that only goes to Poland", and "ein fanbelt that will last a thousand years!"
 These statements gained negative attention from the German government, and led to viewers' complaints reaching the BBC Board of Governors.

 In July 2006, the BBC Governors' Programme Complaints Committee rejected the protests: "the Committee did not believe that, when looking at the audience as a whole, they would have felt that the comments were anything more than Jeremy Clarkson using outrageous behaviour to amuse his audience, and that the remarks would not have led to anyone entertaining new or different feelings or concerns about Germans or Germany".